The Raid (2011 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 87% based on reviews from 172 critics, with an average score of 7.50/10.
-The website's consensus was "No frills and all thrills, The Raid: Redemption is an inventive action film expertly paced and edited for maximum entertainment."
+On Rotten Tomatoes, the film has an approval rating of 87% based on reviews from 175 critics, with an average score of 7.60/10.
+The website's consensus reads, "No frills and all thrills, The Raid: Redemption is an inventive action film expertly paced and edited for maximum entertainment."
 On Metacritic, the film has a weighted average score of 73 out of 100 based on reviews from 31 critics, indicating "generally favorable reviews".

-Peter Bradshaw of The Guardian gave the film 5 out of 5, and said "This violent, intense and brilliant bulletfest from Indonesia puts western action movies to shame."
-Bilge Ebiri of Vulture.com wrote: "Once the action starts—and it starts very quickly—The Raid is relentless, breathtaking in its sheer propulsive majesty.
+Peter Bradshaw of The Guardian gave the film 5 out of 5 and said, "This violent, intense and brilliant bulletfest from Indonesia puts western action movies to shame."
+Bilge Ebiri of Vulture.com wrote, "Once the action starts—and it starts very quickly—The Raid is relentless, breathtaking in its sheer propulsive majesty.
 But it's also shot through with moments of bleak poetry amid the carnage."
-Robert Koehler of Variety praised the director: "Taking the genre to a higher level of intensity, the Welsh-born Evans continues what he started in previous Indonesia-set actioner "Merantau," but this picture will seal his cult status."
-Michael Phillips of the Chicago Tribune wrote: "The whole film is.
-"The Raid" is maniacal in its pacing and assault tactics.
+Robert Koehler of Variety praised the director, writing, "Taking the genre to a higher level of intensity, the Welsh-born Evans continues what he started in previous Indonesia-set actioner "Merantau," but this picture will seal his cult status."
+Michael Phillips of the Chicago Tribune wrote, "The Raid is maniacal in its pacing and assault tactics.
 It's also, absurdly, rated R. Fantastic.
-I love that a film this gory secured the same Motion Picture Association of America rating as "The King's Speech."
+I love that a film this gory secured the same Motion Picture Association of America rating as The King's Speech."

-Owen Gleiberman of Entertainment Weekly called it "fists of fury mixed with torture porn" noting the variety of gory action sequences, but criticized the incoherent narrative.
+Owen Gleiberman of Entertainment Weekly called it "fists of fury mixed with torture porn," noting the variety of gory action sequences but criticizing the incoherent narrative.
 He gave it a B− grade.

-Roger Ebert of the Chicago Sun-Times gave the film one star out of four; he criticized the lack of character depth, and noted "the Welsh director, Gareth Evans, knows there's a fanboy audience for his formula, in which special effects amp up the mayhem in senseless carnage."
+Roger Ebert of the Chicago Sun-Times gave the film one star out of four; he criticized the lack of character depth, and noted, "the Welsh director, Gareth Evans, knows there's a fanboy audience for his formula, in which special effects amp up the mayhem in senseless carnage."
 Ebert was criticized for his assessment, and later published a defense of his review.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century", finishing at number 307.

 Accolades

 The film received numerous awards and nominations from both local and international institutions.
-At the 2012 Maya Awards, which is dubbed by local media as the Indonesian version of the Golden Globes, the film received 10 nominations.
-The Raid did not receive any nominations at the 2012 Citra Awards (the Indonesian equivalent to the Academy Awards); which was considered a snub.
+At the 2012 Maya Awards, the film received 10 nominations.
+The Raid did not receive any nominations at the 2012 Citra Awards; which was considered a snub.